ARMmbed/mbed-os-experimental-ble-services/tests/README.md

 `GattServer`, `GattClient`, `SecurityManager`.

 There is no need to initialise a fake BLE instance; it is ready to go and can be used just like a normal BLE instance:

 ```
 BLE ble = &BLE::Instance();
 ```

+This call also initialises mocks.
+Do no cache the BLE instance pointer, or pointer to GAP, GattServer etc. between tests.
+You must get the instance fresh at the start of the test.

 You can retrieve all the BLE APIs from the instance just like with a normal one: